Coconuts (song)

-"Coconuts" is a song by German singer-songwriter Kim Petras, included on Petras' debut studio album Feed the Beast (2023).
-It was initially released on 3 December 2021 as the second single from her intended debut studio album, Problématique.
+"Coconuts" is a song by German singer Kim Petras, included on her debut studio album Feed the Beast (2023).
+It was initially released on 3 December 2021 as the second single from Petras' intended debut studio album, Problématique.
 Petras wrote the track with Lil Aaron and its producers Aaron Joseph, Dr. Luke, Housefly, Rocco Did It Again!, Ryan OG, and Vaughn Oliver.

 Previously slated for release in January 2022, the song had its date moved forward to December 2021.

 Promotion

 Petras performed the song at the 2021 MTV Europe Music Awards.
 Following this, Petras uploaded a short clip of the EMA performance, alongside a studio snippet of the song onto TikTok, which has amassed more than 55 thousand uses.

 The song was originally intended to be included on Petras’ originally planned debut studio album, Problématique, with several other songs however, the album was postponed in favour of Feed The Beast (2023), on which the song was later included.